UNDP-Data/geohub/documentation/docs/visualization/map_view.md

+---
+title: How do I adjust the map view?
+---

 # How do I adjust the map view?

 GeoHub is designed to allow for a user-friendly experience with increased accessibility functionality!
 You can further improve your map view with the following tips.